domosekai/domosekai.github.io/sstp/help.md

 ### Q: If I can connect using the official SoftEther Client, does that mean I can use this app too?

 In most cases we provide the same connectivity as the official client.
-However in these situations our app does not work for you.
+Both direct (TCP) and NAT-T connections are supported.

-  - NAT traversal or direct UDP connection is required to connect to the server
+If you think you might have a special case, please discuss with us.

 ### Q: What is UDP acceleration?